carpentries-incubator/fair-explainable-ml/episodes/5a-explainable-AI-method-overview.md

 ### Understanding the impact of a single example:
 For a single input, what parts of the input were most important in generating the model's prediction?
 These methods study the signal sent by various features to the model, and observe how the model reacts to changes in these features.

 **Example methods:** [Saliency Maps](https://arxiv.org/abs/1312.6034), [LIME](https://arxiv.org/abs/1602.04938)/[SHAP](https://arxiv.org/abs/1705.07874), Perturbations ([Input reduction](https://arxiv.org/abs/1804.07781), [Adversarial Perturbations](https://arxiv.org/abs/1712.06751))

+These methods can be further subdivided into two categories: gradient-based methods that rely on white-box model access to directly see the impact of changing a single input, and perturbation-based methods that manually perturb an input and re-query the model to see how the prediction changes.

 ![Example saliency maps.
 The right 4 columns show the result of different saliency method techniques, where red dots indicate regions that are influential for predicting "dog" and blue dots indicate regions that are influential for predicting "cat".
 The image creators argue that their method, SmoothGrad, is most effective at mapping model behavior to images.
 (Image taken from [Smilkov et al.](https://arxiv.org/pdf/1706.03825))](https://raw.githubusercontent.com/carpentries-incubator/fair-explainable-ml/main/images/e5-smoothgrad.png){alt='Two rows images (5 images per row).
 Leftmost column shows two different pictures, each containing a cat and a dog.
 Remaining columns show the saliency maps using different techniques (VanillaGrad, InteGrad, GuidedBackProp, and SmoothGrad).
 Each saliency map has red dots (indicated regions that are influential for predicting "dog") and blue dots (influential for predicting "cat").
 All methods except GuidedBackProp have good overlap between the respective dots and where the animals appear in the image.
 SmoothGrad has the most precise mapping.'}